 Mountain View Dog Training in Amissville, Virginia, has helped hundreds of people train their dogs to be the wonderful companions that only dogs can be.
 Our approach is positive, supportive, and fun for both the canine and the human members of each team.

-For upcoming class information, see our Schedule page.
-Our next block of classes will begin on January 5, includes the usual basic obedience and puppy kindergarten classes.
-Also for this session we’re offering two levels of Rally, a CGC/Therapy Dog class, Competitive Obedience (two levels), a Foundation Agility level II class, and our very fun Puppy Party.
+March Classes (see our Schedule page).
+Our next block of classes will begin on March 1, and includes the usual basic obedience and puppy kindergarten classes.
+Also for this session we’re offering two levels of Rally, a CGC/Therapy Dog class, Competitive Obedience (three levels), a Foundation Agility level I class, and TRICKS!
+See Class Schedule.